Login required to download forms below:

 5. How do I request for an invoice to be raised?

 When the funding agreement is signed by all parties, reminders are set up on Research Master for the invoicing dates for the duration of the project.
 The reminder for each milestone invoice is sent via email.
 Where payment of the grant depends on a milestone being met, the invoice will only be raised after confirmation has been received from the Chief Investigator that the milestone has been met.
-Invoices for research grants will be raised by the School Administration Officers Research in accordance with the funding agreement.
+Invoices for research grants will be raised by Research Finance staff in accordance with the funding agreement.

 In order to meet the definition of research as per HERDC specifications, invoices can only be raised when there is a fully executed contract in place.
 For more information on HERDC specifications please see: http://education.gov.au/higher-education-research-data-collection